 Guttman’s professional experience includes providing counsel to municipalities, airport and regional transit authorities, counties and sheriff’s offices, townships, Councils of Government, personnel appeals boards of review, civil service commission and other pubic and quasi-public bodies.

 Guttman is named in The Best Lawyers in America© and is listed in Chambers USA: America’s Leading Lawyers for Business.
 He serves on The Ohio State University Moritz College of Law’s National Council of Advisors and on the Ohio Public Employer Labor Relations Association’s Statewide Legislative Committee.

-Gov. John Kasich appointed Craig Beam to the Ohio Thoroughbred Fund Advisory Council.
+Gov. Mike DeWine re-appointed Craig Beam to the Ohio Thoroughbred Fund Advisory Council.
 Craig and his wife, Cathy entered the Thoroughbred business in 1992.
 They have raced or bred sixteen stakes horses.
 All of their mares are boarded at Fair Winds Farm in Waynesville, Ohio.
 They have five Ohio Accredited breds currently in training.
 Craig is currently a member of the Board of Directors of Peoples Bank with branches located in Ohio, Kentucky, and West Virginia.
 He has been active in both state and national trade associations, related to the aggregates industry & involved in numerous civic organizations and a twelve-year trustee of Wilmington College.
 He has Master Degree in Business from Xavier University.